-• APE should be used in applications where additional security is required.
+- APE should be used in applications where additional security is required.
 Like HANUMAN, APE is provably secure, based on the security of the underlying permutation.
 Additionally, APE provides resistance against nonce reuse [1], as well as resistance against adversaries that can observe the unverified plaintext during decryption [2].
-The price to pay for this additional security is that decryption is performed backwards using the inverse of the permutation.
+The price to pay for this additional security is that decryption is performed backwards using the inverse of the permutation. - HANUMAN is based on the SpongeWrap [6] design strategy.
+More concretely, it is the hermetic Sponge design strategy, which means that its underlying permutation should be free of any structural distinguishers.